Between the Layers | Design Guide Series

 The Three I’m Considering for Our Dining Room

-Right now, the three pinks I keep coming back to for our dining room are all from Farrow & Ball: Dead Salmon, Setting Plaster or Potted Shrimp.
+Right now, the three pinks I keep coming back to for our dining room are all by Farrow & Ball: Dead Salmon, Setting Plaster or Potted Shrimp.
 I’ve wanted to use Dead Salmon for years in my own home, but it never worked with what I was scheming in the past.
 So, I’m attempting it again.
 Stay tuned to see which I go with!

 I’ll be honest — when I first floated this idea, Derrick was … surprised.
-“Pink dining room” was not on his 2026 bingo card 😂 But this is exactly why I love these shades.
+“Pink dining room” was not on his 2026 bingo card ?
+But this is exactly why I love these shades.
 They’re pinks in the most technical sense only.

 Muted pink living room with built-in shelving and fireplace, featuring collected ceramics, artwork, and a soft neutral blush paint color as the backdrop.